shanu-n/cse15l-lab-reports/lab1.md

 ### Absolute path to the working directory right before command run:
 `/workspaces/lecture1`
 ### Why I got that output (What was in the filesystem, what it meant to have no arguments):
 I got this output because `cat` concatenates the contents of files and displays them, but I only gave it one file, "hi.txt".
-So it prints the contents of that file alone to the console.
+So it prints the contents of that file alone.
 ### Is this an error?
 No, this is NOT an error.